vincetrain/technical-journal/SRT411/Lab 3 - Centralized Logging.md

 > We enable RemainAfterExit as Splunk forks its own splunkd daemon.
 This is so we don't lose track of splunk (allows us to systemctl stop splunk).

 ## Configuring Forwarders
+In Splunk, navigate to `Settings > Forwarding and receiving > Configure receiving`, and configure a port to receive data on.